it’s a new year!

 what i’ll be doing

-I’m headed to an area of Asia that has a high population of Muslims.
 I will be working with people who have already established a Christian school.
 Among other things, the school focuses on the power of the creativity God has placed in each of us.
 This lines up very well with my vision of creativity.